-A new book by Dr. Jason Karlawish, The Problem of Alzheimer’s, shares largely untold stories the history of the Alzheimer’s crisis, discussing the science, the missed opportunities, and the reasons for hope.
+A new book by Dr. Jason Karlawish shares largely untold stories the history of the Alzheimer's crisis, discussing the science, missed opportunities, and reasons for hope.
 But, as Phil Gutis writes, it may also make you angry.

 Jason Karlawish is disappointed.
 Angry even.
 Read his new book The Problem of Alzheimer’s: How Science, Culture and Politics Turned a Rare Disease Into a Crisis and What We Can Do About It and you too will be disappointed.
 Or angry.

 I fall into the angry category.
 Not about the book itself, which is very well written, informative and thought-provoking.
 I, like Karlawish, am angry about the lost century of research into Alzheimer’s and the other neurodegenerative diseases he writes about.

 Karlawish, a professor of medicine, medical ethics, health policy and neurology at the University of Pennsylvania, is also the co-director of the Penn Memory Center (and, in full disclosure, part of my own neurology team).

 In his new book, he looks back to the day of Dr. Alois Alzheimer and his work in the early 1900s in Germany.
 Then, Karlawish hops to the 1970s and ‘80s in the United States and writes about the scientific and social awakening to the devastation of Alzheimer’s.
 He ends the tale in the 2020s — what some have described as a golden era of dementia research.